MarcusWolschon/AdvancedRecipes/docs/contribute.md

 Generate the schema using `openapi-generator-cli generate -g typescript-axios -i http://127.0.0.1:8000/openapi/` (replace your dev server url if required)

-## Contribute Documentation
+## contributing documentation
-The documentation is build from the markdown files in the [docs](https://github.com/vabene1111/recipes/tree/develop/docs) folder of the GitHub repository.
+The documentation is build from the markdown files in the [docs](https://github.com/MarcusWolschon/AdvancedRecipes/tree/develop/docs) folder of the GitHub repository.

 !!! warning "Deployment Branch"